actiontech/dble-test-suite/README.md

 ## What is dble-test-suite?

-dble-test-suit is a database midware test suites.
+dble-test-suite is a database midware test suites.

 - __sql cover__
 There is a full set of targeted sqls collected manually according to MySQL docs, you can test the database midware's sql support with it.

 - __dble test__
 This test suites is originated from dble test.
-You can test dble with it when you make changes to dble.
+You can test [dble](https://github.com/actiontech/dble) with it when you make changes to [dble](https://github.com/actiontech/dble).

 - __database midware test reference__
 If you want to find how to test a database midware, you can get reference here.